oneilstokeseqrm/graphrag-toolkit-1.0/docs/querying.md

 > The [FalkorDB graph store](./storage-model.md#falkordb-graph-store) currently supports the `SemanticGuidedRetriever`.
 It does not support the `TraversalBasedRetriever`](./querying.md#traversalbasedretriever)`.

+Querying supports [multi-tenancy](multi-tenancy.md), whereby you can query different lexical graphs hosted in the same backend graph and vector stores.

 #### Code examples

 The code examples here are formatted to run in a Jupyter notebook.
 If you’re building an application with a main entry point, put your application logic inside a method, and add an [`if __name__ == '__main__'` block](./faq.md#runtimeerror-please-use-nest_asyncioapply-to-allow-nested-event-loops).